8 best business savings accounts for 2026

 When you’re trying to decide between business savings accounts, your choices can look quite similar.
 These differences can help clarify your decision.

-Airwallex’s business account offers many owners, including those with global businesses, significant flexibility.
-For instance, you can hold and exchange funds in over 20 currencies to avoid forced currency conversions and save up to 80% on FX fees.
+This yield potential is built into Airwallex's all-in-one global platform.
+You can hold and exchange funds in over 20 currencies to avoid forced currency conversions and save up to 80% on FX fees.
 Our all-in-one platform also integrates with top accounting software, such as Xero, Sage, and NetSuite, to help you keep a big-picture view of your business finances.
-You can also sign up for the waitlist for Airwallex Yield which is launching soon and through which you can earn up to 3.44%.

 Methodology for selecting the best business savings accounts